Fingal’s Cave Facts

 Fingal’s Cave Physical Description

-Yet, its astonishing entrance does not represent the only remarkable feature to be found in this location.
-That’s because the ethereal natural cave itself has a width measuring about 40 ft (12 m).
-In addition, the floor of the cave continually remains covered in water to a depth of roughly 25 ft (7.6 m).
+Yet, its astonishing entrance does not even begin to represent the only remarkable feature to be found in this location.
+That’s because the ethereal natural cave itself possesses a width that measures about 40 ft (12 m).
+It’s truly a work of geological magic in many ways.

-Due to its dimensions, the marvel of Nature creates an almost unbelievable effect.
-That holds true because the echoes produced by the waves create a cathedral effect.
-Furthermore, this natural effect has been described as hauntingly beautiful by numerous visitors who have experienced Fingal’s Cave.
+That holds true because of an unusual, naturally occuring sound pattern.
+That’s the echoes produced by the waves create a cathedral effect.
+This natural effect has been described as hauntingly beautiful by numerous visitors who have experienced amazing Fingal’s Cave.

 Fingal’s Cave Formation and History

-First of all, the incredible Fingal’s Cave formed entirely from a lava flow during the ancient Paleocene Era.
-Further, the majority of experts now believe that the same flow that formed the remarkable hexagonal basalt columns here also formed another remarkable feature, the Giant’s Causeway.
+That’s due to the existence of evidence that indicates that the same flow that formed the remarkable hexagonal basalt columns here also formed another remarkable feature, the Giant’s Causeway.
+The highly uniquely shaped columns formed as the result of cracking.

-In addition, the highly uniquely shaped columns formed as the result of cracking.
-That action occurred naturally during the cooling process itself.
+That action occurred naturally during the cooling process itself, which itself took place over a great span of time.
 As these cooled, the cracks gradually extended, and formed the hexagonal columns seen in the cross-section.
 Later, these became eroded by wave action.

 Features Sharing Its Range